Signed in as:

 Your dog will be happy and busy the entire time he/she is at New Skete.
 There is plenty of mental and physical stimulation to keep your dog engaged and content as well as time for rest.
 You are welcome to bring your dog’s favorite bedding or blanket along with a special toy.

-Your dog will be thrilled, when you return, to show you all he/she has learned.
+When you return to pick up your dog and have your hands-on training, your dog will be thrilled to show you all he/she has learned.

-Your dog will get two formal sessions and one informal session over the course of the day.
+Your dog will get three to four formal sessions and several informal session over the course of the day.

 These will include learning to walk politely on leash and the other basic training skills, distraction training, and off-leash work that focuses on reliable recall.

-This integrated program is designed to make you dog the companion you dreamed of.
+This integrated program is designed to make your dog the companion you dream of.

 Your dog will be trained and cared for by the Monks of New Skete.